 Ready to discover the top five largest, most dangerous spiders in Montana?
 So are we!
 Montana is a big state, so big it’s called Big Sky Country!
 You’d expect to find some supersized dangerous spiders with a nickname like that.
-However, the state of Montana only has one truly deadly spider species.
+However, the state of Montana has only one truly deadly spider species.
 But it does have some sizable spiders, and we’ve picked out five contenders for the largest!

 Top Five Largest, Most Dangerous Spiders In Montana